-Foreign transcripts are the single hardest document type to verify at scale.
-Academic grading scales differ, institution names transliterate inconsistently, and in many jurisdictions there is no public registry to check against.
-Here is how we recommend approaching it.
+Foreign transcripts are the hardest document type to verify at scale.
+Grading scales differ.
+Institution names transliterate inconsistently.
+In many jurisdictions there is no public registry to check against.
+Here is how we approach it.

 1. Verify the institution exists

-Start with the Ministry of Education registry for the issuing country when available.
+Start with the Ministry of Education registry for the issuing country when one exists.
 For countries without a public registry (much of Latin America and Sub-Saharan Africa), cross-reference against the UNESCO World Higher Education Database and the institution's own website.

 2. Typography & template forensics

 Legitimate institutions reuse the same template across cohorts.
-An AI verifier trained on historical transcripts from the same institution can flag templates that don't match — even when the forgery looks visually convincing to a human reviewer.
+An AI verifier trained on historical transcripts from the same institution catches templates that don't match, even when the forgery looks convincing to a human reviewer.

 3. Translation consistency checks

 When a transcript is submitted with a translation, verify the original first, then check that the translation matches field-by-field.
-A mismatch between original and translation is one of the most common fraud signals we see.
+A mismatch between original and translation is one of the most common fraud signals we see in the field.

 4. Escalation: registrar letter

 For any SUSPECT verdict on a high-stakes application, request a sealed registrar letter sent directly from the institution to your office.
-This is the gold standard and should be required for the final shortlist.
+This is the gold standard.
+Require it for the final shortlist.